FriendsOfTYPO3/frontend_editing/Documentation/ConfigureAndExtend/ViewHelpers/Index.rst

 Inserts a custom drop zone, for example to drop news directly into the news list.

 Default values are defined in TypoScript.
-See :def:`typoscript-customrecords` for more information.
+See :ref:`typoscript-customrecords` for more information.

 Arguments
 ---------